Ask the Commish.Com

 Receptions are key because not only do they represent opportunities for yards and TDs -- but they also directly correlate to fantasy points in PPR (Point Per Reception) formats.

-A good example of the variation in the two formats is Brandin Cooks who finished essentially tied with CeeDee Lamb at 18 in our first chart in terms of PPR.
-However, this 2nd chart reveals that Cooks caught 11 more passes than Lamb on the season, which made up for Lamb's greater production during the course of the season.
-What this tells us is that a player like Cooks is much more valuable in PPR formats than he is in standard formats.
+A good example of the variation in the two formats is Tyreek Hill who finished essentially 3rd (behind Justin Jefferson and Devante Adams) in our first chart in terms of standard scoring -- but was 2nd (well ahead of Adams) in receptions and also PPR scoring.
+That is, Hill's increase in volume made up for Adams being more productive last season.
+What this tells us is that a player like Hill is much more valuable in PPR formats than he is in standard formats.

-Note that Kupp and Adams were still the unquestioned top two in both formats and reception totals.
+Note that Jefferson was still the unquestioned top dog in both formats and reception totals.

 What does that mean?